CableDorado2/IkemenGO-GameModes-Tweaks/external/mods/timeattack/README.md

 # Time Attack Mode Tweaks (I.K.E.M.E.N.
 GO Module)

-This module adds the following personal improvements to make the Time Attack Mode that comes by default with engine more faithful to Commercial Games:
+This module adds the following personal improvements, to make the Time Attack Mode that comes by default with engine, more faithful to Commercial Games:

 - Show Best Record in Character Select
 - Enables the "Here Comes a New Challenger" Intermission